-Exhibit 4: Framework for the Design-Based Organization Design (inspired in Tim Brown, 2008)
+Figure 2.
+Framework for the Design-Based Organization Design (inspired in Brown, 2008).

-This way the methodology followed to create DOD interfaces was a design process that generates design outcomes in the design space (the process on the top of Exhibit 4), and filled it with the design components (at the bottom of Exhibit 4).
-To a better understanding, we can view design methods from a chemical and biological language perspective, i.e. viewing the outcome solution as a chemical solution, where the design space is a "solvent", the circular processes and the design components the "reagents".
+This way the methodology followed to create DOD interfaces was a design process that generates design outcomes in the design space (the process on the top of Figure 2), and filled it with the design components (at the bottom of Figure 2).
+For a better understanding, we can view design methods from a chemical and biological language perspective, i.e., by viewing the outcome solution as a chemical solution, where the design space is a "solvent," the circular processes and the design components are the "reagents."

-As we can see, first we have the inspiration space, which motivates the search for unique solutions.
-Sometimes the extreme solutions or jokes help to create opportunity for creativity.
-In this space, together with the participants that collaborated in this work project, we studied the words, found what's the business sense, what were the business constraints, where were the opportunities, what has changed or may change in a near future within the organization and on the external environment.
-We also observed what people did, how they think, what they need and want.
-Since two of the projects were located in the middle of the nature (in national natural parks), nature was the main inspiration and actually they can show us all the patterns that exist).
-We used examples to communicate.
-For instance, after working for two days with the Eco Hotel administrators and designers, we were talking about how to make an Eco Hotel more sustainable?
-Since there were functional and beautiful synergies, we suggested that we put some strong values or even a NGO or a foundation in the middle of the organization.
+As can be seen, first there is the inspiration space, which motivates the search for unique solutions.
+In this stage it is important to understand the problem and create questions.
+Sometimes the extreme solutions or jokes help to create an opportunity for creativity.
+In this space, together with the participants that collaborated in this work project, we studied the words, found what is the business sense, what were the business constraints, where the opportunities were, what has changed or may change in a near future within the organization and on the external environment.
+We also observed what people did, how they thought, what they needed and wanted.
+Since two of the projects in the complete research were located on the middle of the nature (on national natural parks), being the nature the main inspiration3.
+In this stage we often use examples to communicate.
+For instance, after working for two days with a future Eco Hotel administrator, co-workers and designers, we were talking about the way to make an Eco Hotel more sustainable.
+To get a solution, since there were functional and beautiful synergies, we suggested that we could put some strong ecology values or even a NGO or a foundation in the middle of the organization, using a laboratory example and image of an organization soaked in a chemical solution of a NGO spirit.